unioslo/harborapi/codegen/README.md

 - `hatch run generate-main`
 - `hatch run generate-scanner`

-If you don't need to fetch new API definitions, the `--no-fetch` flag can be used to skip steps 1-3, and only run steps 4-5.
+If you don't want to fetch new API definitions, the `--no-fetch` flag can be used to skip steps 1-3, and only run steps 4-5.
 This assumes you have already run the script once and have the base models in place:

 ```
 hatch run generate --no-fetch